 Oliver P. Peoples, Ph.D., has served as our President and Chief Executive Officer since October 2016.
 He was co-founder of Yield10.
 He served as our Chief Scientific Officer starting in January 2000 and was previously our Vice President of Research and Development.
 Dr. Peoples has served as a Director since June 1992.
 Before founding the Company, Dr. Peoples was a research scientist with the Department of Biology at MIT.
 The research carried out by Dr. Peoples at MIT established the fundamental tools and methods for engineering bacteria and plants to produce polyhydroxyalkanoates.
 Dr. Peoples received a Ph.D. in Molecular Biology from the University of Aberdeen, Scotland.
-The Board believes that Dr. Peoples provides important technical and scientific understanding to the Board's analysis of Company strategy.
-As Chief Executive Officer and a founder of the Company, Dr. Peoples has unique information related to the Company's research and technology and has led and directed many of its scientific research and development programs.
-Dr. Peoples also contributes to the Board's understanding of the intellectual property aspects of the Company's technology platforms.
+The Board believes that Dr. Peoples provides important strategic, business and technical understanding to the Board's analysis of the Company's strategy.
+As Chief Executive Officer and a founder of Yield10, Dr. Peoples has unique information related to the Company's strategy, business, technology, and development programs.
+Dr. Peoples also contributes to the Board's understanding of the Company's strategy and commercial product platforms.

 Sherri M. Brown, Ph.D., joined Yield10 as a Director in February 2020 and serves as Chair of the Science and Technology Committee.
 Dr. Brown previously served as a Special Commercial and Technical Advisor to the Company since December 2018.
-Since 2017, Dr. Brown has served as a managing director of The Yield Lab, a global agrifood tech accelerator based in St. Louis.
+From July 2017 to June 2021, Dr. Brown served as a managing director of The Yield Lab, a global agrifood tech accelerator based in St. Louis.
 She previously served in several leadership positions involving the development and global commercialization of new products including biotechnology traits for canola, soybean and corn at Monsanto Company for 28 years.
 She served as Vice President, Science Strategy at Monsanto from 2014 to 2017.
 Prior to that, she was Vice President, Global Commercial Technology/Product Development, from 2008 to 2014, where she was responsible for evaluating and launching the seed and trait pipeline, including eight new biotech traits.
 In addition, she was Vice President, Technology, Global Corn Business (1999-2004) and Vice President, Technology, Oilseeds Business team (1998-1999).
-Dr. Brown earned a Ph.D. at Indiana University, Bloomington, IN with a major in Genetics/Molecular, Cellular and Developmental Biology.
+Dr. Brown serves on the board of Solasta Bio, Ltd. Dr. Brown earned a Ph.D. at Indiana University, Bloomington, IN with a major in Genetics/Molecular, Cellular and Developmental Biology.
 She earned a B.S. at Hope College, Holland, MI with a double major in Biology and Chemistry.
-The Board has concluded that Dr.

-Brown should serve as a Director because of the depth of her experience and expertise in agricultural product research and development.
+The Board believes that Dr. Brown is qualified to serve as a director because of the depth of her experience and expertise in agricultural product research and development.